 Final Plant Spacing: Depending upon variety, the final spacing should be 6 to 8 feet apart.
 Don’t crowd this attractive plant.

-Plant bulbs in the spring.
+You’ll enjoy growing this plant.
+They are low maintenance and require little attention.
+As result, you can enjoy more of the great summer weather.
+Plant the bulbs in the spring.
 Find a sunny location, as these plants like hot sun and humidity.
+They grow best with six or more hours of direct sunlight.
 Elephant ears prefer rich, organic soil.
 They are moisture lovers, yet the soil needs to drain well.

 Note: Elephant Ear plants can be invasive.
-You may want to install a border edging 3″-6″ deep into the soil around the plants.
+So, you may want to install a border edging 3″-6″ deep into the soil around the plants.

+While elephants like peanuts, you’ll need more than that to fuel the fast and vigorous growth of your elephant ears plant.
 Mix in plenty of compost and organic matter at the planting site.
 Then, apply a nitrogen-rich fertilizer once a month for optimum growth.
-Keep soil moist all season long.
+Try slow-release formulas high in nitrogen.
+Keep the soil moist all season long.
+Occasional, short-term wet soils should not be a problem.

 Mulch around plants heavily every year to help retain water, and replenish organic matter.

 In the fall, dig up the bulbs for storage.
+Allow them to dry for 2-3 days.
+Then, place them in moist peat moss or sphagnum moss.
+Store the container in a cool, dark place.
+Basements usually work well.
+Or, store them in your garage only if the low temperature doesn’t go below freezing.
 The bulbs will survive over-wintering outdoors only in the warmest areas of the country.

 Ideal Soil pH: 6.0 – 7.5.

 Occasional problems with burrowing insects can occur.
+Spider mites can also be a problem.
 Use insecticides or organic repellents as needed.

 Also, people who read this article will like: